jamiepratt/hyperlith/README.md

 There's a lot of ways you can do this.
 I've settled on a simple cache that gets invalidate when a `:refresh-event` is fired.
 This means the cache is invalidated at most every X msec (determined by `:max-refresh-ms`) and only if the db state has changed.

-Future work could invalidate parts of the cache based on what has changed in the db.
 To add something to the cache wrap the function in the `cache` higher order function.

 ## Other Radical choices